 Jude, who has been a chef at Alta’s Watson Lodge for decades, has orchestrated the food for many a CATALYST party throughout the years.
-Her kindness and grace coupled with immense knowledge and enthusiasm make her a bodhisattva of the kitchen, in my book.
+Her kindness and grace coupled with immense knowledge and enthusiasm make her a bodhisattva of the kitchen.

 She and her volunteer colleagues are in the midst of organizing this year’s feast, the 11th.
 I’ve attended four of them in the past and they are all gustatorial highlights of my life.
-The sitdown dinner limited to 125 attendees, occurs at a restaurant, a reception center, a cooking school-once, even a farmer’s field.
+The sitdown dinner, limited to 125 attendees, occurs at a restaurant, a reception center, a cooking school–once, even a farmer’s field.
 Each course is introduced by its maker, who describes the ingredients and their sources.
 A wine or beer matches each course.
 It has sold out every year.
-The chefs, from top-tier restaurants, contribute labor and ingredients.
+The chefs, from top-tier restaurants, contribute labor.

-The chef line up so far includes Bowman Brown of Forage, Tyler Stokes of Provisions, Emily of Em’s, Romina Rasmussen of Les Madeleines, Wendy Robinson of Libery Heights Fresh, Amber Bilingsley Angelilli of 3 Cups, Elisabeth Lafond of Cafe Bon Appetit, Logen Crew of Current and Jen Gilroy of The Porch.
+The chef lineup so far includes Bowman Brown of Forage, Tyler Stokes of Provisions, Emily of Em’s, Romina Rasmussen of Les Madeleines, Wendy Robinson of Liberty Heights Fresh, Amber Billingsley Angelilli of 3 Cups, Elisabeth Lafond of Cafe Bon Appetit, Logen Crew of Current and Jen Gilroy of The Porch.